Report: Advancing African Agency Through Borrower Coordination

 A new joint report by Development Reimagined, the African Center for Economic Transformation (ACET), and AfriCatalyst, explores how African countries can enhance their agency in the global financial system through better borrower coordination.

-For decades, global debt and finance structures have been designed in favor of creditors, leaving borrowing countries, and especially those in Africa, at a disadvantage.
-This report highlights historical and ongoing efforts of African borrowers to collaborate in securing fairer debt terms, accessing affordable financing, and advocating for systemic changes in the global financial architecture.
-It identifies and examines 32 borrower coordination initiatives, both past and present, categorizing them into formal partnerships, advocacy platforms, and capacity-building initiatives.
+This report highlights historical efforts and challenges faced by African borrowers to collaborate in securing fairer debt terms, accessing affordable financing, and advocating for systemic changes in the global financial architecture.

-● Strengthening borrower coordination could lead to more favorable debt restructuring terms, increased access to concessional finance, and a stronger African voice in global financial decision-making.
+● Strengthening borrower coordination could lead to more favorable debt restructuring terms, increased access to concessional finance, and a stronger African voice in global financial decision-making;

 ● A structured Borrower Coordination Community of Practice could enhance knowledge-sharing and negotiation capacity among African finance ministries and debt management offices.